OrbitLabsDAO/jamstack/README.md

 npm install
 ./build.sh

-this will create a folder called \_site with your filES in it
+this will create a folder called \_site with your files in it

 ## ABOUT